-In the instant proceeding, Kingsport seeks approval to increase its base rates and intends to request an alternative rate-making mechanism under Tenn.
-Code Ann. § 65-5-103(d).
-ETEC is a group of actual industrial power customers receiving service from Kingsport, and, under Tenn.
+In the instant proceeding, Kingsport seeks approval to increase its base rates and implement revenue neutral rate adjustments through a Rate Realignment Surcharge.
+Under Tenn.
 Code Ann. § 65-4-118, the Consumer Advocate is qualified to represent the interests of Kingsport's consumers before the Authority.
-Therefore, as Kingsport's requests will directly impact the rates and charges that will be paid by its customers, the Hearing Officer finds that there exists a sufficient factual basis upon which to find that legal rights or interests held by those consumers may be determined in this proceeding.
+Therefore, as Kingsport's requests will directly impact the rates and charges paid by its customers, the Hearing Officer finds that there is a sufficient factual basis to find that legal rights or interests held by those consumers may be determined in this proceeding.